latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-As you can see above code is not even much simpler but also produces fewer requests to MySQL and Redis.
-Look how queries are generated when you use this feature to load many entities at once:
+As you can see, the code above is not only simpler, but it also produces fewer requests to MySQL and Redis.
+Notice how queries are generated when you use the references feature to load multiple entities at once:

 <code-group>
 <code-block title="code">